Igormandello/portinari-js/README.md

 ### canvas
   - Type: `HTMLElement`
   - Default: `null`
   - The canvas instance that will be used.
-If `null`, a new canvas will be instanciated and appended to body
+If `null`, a new canvas will be instantiated and appended to the body

 ## Methods
 ### `addUpdateComponent(fn, label)`
 Adds a new component to be called every frame.
 - fn
   - Type: `function`
   - The callback component, has 3 parameters: `context`, `ratio` and `frameCount`.
-The `context` is the context of the canvas, use it do draw, `ratio` is the ratio of the current FPS to the target FPS, and `frameCount` is the number of frames elapsed since the engine started running.
+The `context` is the context of the canvas, use it to draw, `ratio` is the ratio of the current FPS to the target FPS, and `frameCount` is the number of frames elapsed since the engine started running.
 - label
   - Type: `string`
   - A label to identify this updateComponent, will be used to remove or disable it.